DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ### Working part time as a teacher

-You can work part time, but your salary must meet the threshold for a skilled worker visa.
+You can work part time, but your salary must meet the threshold for a Skilled Worker visa.
 There are 2 requirements:

 * your part-time salary must be at least £23,200
 * the full-time equivalent of your salary must meet the minimum set for your region and status (for qualified and unqualified teachers)

 Schools have some flexibility in how they set salaries.
-You may be able to negotiate a different rate of pay if the salary on offer does not meet the skilled worker visa requirements.
+You may be able to negotiate a different rate of pay if the salary on offer does not meet the Skilled Worker visa requirements.

 ### Your partner and children

-You may be able to [bring your partner and children with you on a Skilled worker visa](https://www.gov.uk/skilled-worker-visa/your-partner-and-children).
+You may be able to [bring your partner and children with you on a Skilled Worker visa](https://www.gov.uk/skilled-worker-visa/your-partner-and-children).

 ## Check your status